robin-peter/iqid-alphas/README.md

 iQID camera expert: Brian Miller

 Please contact the authors with any questions or for access to data samples.

+## Branches
+- **main**: the most up-to-date (but not backwards compatible) stable branch of the repo.
+- **2022-sci-rep**: the initial stable repository released alongside the 2022 publication in Scientific Reports.

+Any updates will be made to the main branch.

 ## Python Dependencies
 Please run script "check_dependencies.py" to check these against your versions.